johnsonstephan/awesome-web3-formal-verification/README.md

   - [Documentation](http://dafny.org/dafny/)

 ## 👨🏾‍💻 Exercises, Tutorials, and Examples

+_Continue moving along the learning curve with these insightful materials for hands-on practice._

 - **Examples for Certora, Halmos, and Kontrol from Cyfrin**: This GitHub repository provides examples demonstrating how to use three different tools for formal verification of smart contracts.
 It's a great resource for understanding how to apply these tools in practice.
   - [Repository with Example Test Suites](https://github.com/Cyfrin/sc-exploits-minimized/tree/main/test/invariant-break/formal-verification)